Insects

 5 Signs of a German Roach Infestation and How to Get Rid of Them

-If you live in Maryland and have noticed cockroaches in your home, there’s a pretty good chance that they are German cockroaches.
+If you live in Maryland and have noticed cockroaches in your home, there’s a good chance they are German cockroaches.

 After all, the German cockroach is the number one roach in Maryland, and their fast reproduction rate means they can easily wreak havoc on your home if you don’t take steps to get rid of them!